top of page

-Wallstrait is all about publishing quality, hard-to-define fiction and treating writers right.
+Wallstrait is all about publishing quality, hard-to-define prose (both fiction and nonfiction) and treating writers right.

 We don't have any demands on style or genre.
 If we love it, we'll publish it.

-Our mission is simple: to find and publish great fiction.
-Along the way, we plan to remain one of the fastest-responding journals in the industry, pay our contributors while keeping submissions free, actively nominate our writers for every award we can find, and offer editorial feedback as time permits.
+Our mission is simple: to find and publish great prose.
+Along the way, we plan to remain one of the fastest-responding journals in the industry, pay our contributors well, actively nominate our writers for every award we can find, and offer editorial feedback as time permits.

 Every writer we publish submits to us the same way.
 We don't solicit writing from authors, agents, friends, etc. We lose money doing this.
 When even one of these statements is no longer true, we'll stop doing this.